AdobeDocs/analytics-platform.en/help/integrations/ajo.md

 >![NOTE]
 >
->Data discrepancies between AJO and CJA is typically between 1-2%.
-Larger discrepancies is possible for data collected within the last two hours.
+>Data discrepancies between AJO and CJA are typically between 1-2%.
+Larger discrepancies are possible for data collected within the last two hours.
 Use date ranges excluding today to mitigate discrepancies involving processing time.

 ### Configure dimensions in the data view